-But a Russian invasion in a far-away land isn’t the only source of concern for the Swedes: Recently, Russian aircraft and submarines have been quite energetic around the Swedish airspace and the Baltic Sea.
+But a Russian invasion in Ukraine isn’t the only source of concern for the Swedes: Recently, Russian aircraft and submarines have been quite energetic around the Swedish airspace and the Baltic Sea.
 Last September, Moscow conducted the Zapad war games near Minsk, the capital of Belarus.
 During the exercises, thousands of Russian troops rehearsed attacks on Poland and the Baltic and Scandinavian countries.
 Of course, such war games are common.
 But if Russia is so willing to intervene abroad, we can understand why the Swedes — and, indeed, the region — might be concerned.

 A recent report by the Defence Commission, a cross-party body that influences government policies, highlighted that in the face of Russian aggression “an armed attack on Sweden cannot be excluded.”